RphWbr/visiannot/doc/source/userguide-toolspyqt.rst

 Callback management
 ===================
-**ToolsPyQt** does not provide an overlayer for callback management.
-The API provided by PyQt for this purpose is quite easy to use with **ToolsPyQt**.
+**pyqtoverlayer** does not provide an overlayer for callback management.
+The API provided by PyQt for this purpose is quite easy to use with **pyqtoverlayer**.

 Example 1
 ---------
 Here is a simple example::

-	from visiannot.tools import ToolsPyQt
+	from visiannot.tools import pyqtoverlayer

 	######################
 	# Callback functions #